jonas-scholz123/jonas-scholz123/README.md

 ![](https://img.shields.io/badge/Tools-git-blue)

 ### :computer: Projects
-:mortar_board: Currently, I am working on my Master's project in computational linguistics (for which you can check out my work [here.](https://github.com/jonas-scholz123/msci-project) :warning: Some parts are work in progress and exploratory!:warning:)
+:mortar_board: Currently, I am working on my Master's project in computational linguistics (for which you can check out my work [here.](https://github.com/jonas-scholz123/msci-project) :warning: Some parts are work in progress and exploratory!)

 ---